baohkt2/CTU-Connect/README.md

 # CTU Connect (Can Tho University Connect)
-**Note: This project is currently under development, and some features or services may not be fully implemented.**
+<span style="color: red; font-weight: bold;">Note: This project is currently under development, and some features or services may not be fully implemented.</span>

 A comprehensive social networking platform built with microservices architecture, designed to connect students, faculty, and staff at Can Tho University.